thatbeautifuldream/dev/lecture-018/README.md

 Match Details: Abu Dhabi, Sep 19 2020, Indian Premier League Match Results: Super Kings won by 5 wickets (with 4 balls remaining)
 ```

+> Next Class : Retrive Team Name, get batsman details and repeat the process for all the matches, and explore the excel module to create a spreadsheet with the data